Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Experiments

 \subsection{Results}

-As shown in Table \ref{tab:main}, purely optimization-based baselines struggle profoundly with the State Inertia inherent in long-context dialogues.

-A critical observation is the catastrophic behavior of Standard DPO.
-While it achieves a baseline win rate of 45.8\%, it incurs a massive "Alignment Tax," with validation perplexity exploding to 102.3.
-We argue that this is not a training artifact, but a theoretical inevitability of the Static Alignment Constraint.
-When the user updates their state (e.g., $A \rightarrow \neg A$), standard DPO drives the model to maximize the likelihood of $\neg A$ (the new truth), yet the static KL constraint anchors it to $A$ (the historical prior).
-Without an attention mechanism to resolve this contradiction, the model is forced to shatter its pre-trained linguistic priors to satisfy the reward objective, resulting in distribution collapse.
+As shown in Table \ref{tab:main}, purely optimization-based baselines struggle profoundly with state inertia.
+A critical observation is the failure mode of standard DPO: while achieving a baseline win rate of 44.6\%, it incurs a substantial contextual alignment tax, with validation perplexity exploding to 52.5.
+We argue that this is not a training artifact, but a theoretical inevitability of the static alignment constraint.
+When the user updates their state (e.g., $A \rightarrow \neg A$), the optimization drive pushes the model toward $\neg A$, yet the static KL constraint rigidly anchors it to the historical prior $A$.
+Lacking an attention mechanism to resolve this contradiction, the model is forced to severely disrupt its pre-trained linguistic priors to minimize the loss, resulting in distribution collapse.
+This pathology extends to IPO (PPL 50.5), confirming a fundamental optimization failure.

+While LongPO achieves a competitive win rate of 57.8\% (surpassing standard DPO), it incurs a substantial perplexity surge to 84.3 ($+62.6$ vs. Base) and knowledge degradation on MMLU ($+0.20$ PPL).
+This suggests that LongPO, designed primarily for retrieval (where context is additive), struggles to distinguish between retaining history and updating mutable states.
+Consequently, it enforces rigid consistency with historical priors, incurring a severe contextual alignment tax---defined as the disruption of the pre-trained manifold to satisfy conflicting constraints.
+We further substantiate this in Appendix \ref{app:qualitative_longpo}, showing this manifests as hallucinated persistence ---explicitly denying a user's update to minimize loss against a history-heavy prior.

-In stark contrast, DZ-TDPO achieves state-of-the-art performance with an 55.4\% in-domain win rate.
-Most importantly, it maintains a healthy perplexity of 26.0, which is comparable to the Base Model (22.1) and significantly lower than the optimization-based baselines.
-This confirms the efficacy of our Dual-Zone Architecture: by structurally suppressing the attention mass of outdated states via the Mutable State Zone ($Z_{state}$), the optimization module (TDPO-DKL) operates on a "clean" gradient landscape.
-The model learns to override the state without destroying its general linguistic capabilities.
+In stark contrast, DZ-TiDPO achieves state-of-the-art performance (59.0\% with dynamic mode) while maintaining a stable perplexity of 25.4, comparable to the base model.
+This validates the efficacy of our dual-zone architecture: by structurally suppressing the attention mass of outdated states via the mutable state zone ($Z_{\text{state}}$), we provide the optimization module (TiDPO-DKL) with a clean gradient landscape.
+Consequently, the model learns to override the state effectively without destroying its general linguistic capabilities.

-SimPO, while avoiding reference model constraints, demonstrates limited zero-shot generalization, with OOD performance on UltraChat recording 48.8\%.
-Conversely, DZ-TDPO achieves a robust 53.5\% OOD win rate.
-This suggests that our DZ-TA acts as a generalized low-rank regularizer, capturing a universal `recency principle' rather than over-optimizing for in-domain patterns.